kushvr7/COSMO-LEARN/README.md

 There is also an <b>AR BOOK</b> for the customers who enroll in the course from our website . the <b>AR BOOK</b> is used to give the users to see the <b><i>3D model</i></b> of various complex objects to help them in understanding it .

+## Theme-Education

+Problem Statement-To develop an application which uses the technology of augmented reality to propose a revolutionary idea to completely change the primitive methods of learning.
+The idea is to scan certain images which can come alive and teach about themselves.

 ## Some describing images